JonJagger/cyber-dojo/readme.txt

   in the file app/assets/stylesheets/cyber-dojo.css.scss

 "support_filenames": [ ... ]
-  The names of necessary supporting non-text files.
+  The names of necessary supporting files.
 Each of these files must exist in the directory.
 For example, junit jar files or nunit assemblies.
   These are symlinked from the /languages folder to each animals /katas folder.
   Despite the name "support_filenames" you can symlink a folder if required